vita-student-projects/2DHPE_Group38/README.md

 ## Inferencing

+The weights of the models can be found [here](https://drive.google.com/drive/folders/172TXIn22E5UO4aDahebP-2IGRABc-mjF?usp=sharing).

 To run an inference, run the bash file run_demo.sh with the selected configuration, OmniPose/experiments/coco/omnipose_w48_384x288_train.yaml is used.
 Ensure that the model you wish to infer has a correct path in the configuration file.

 Pure OmniPose: /OmniPose/trained/coco/omnipose/omnipose_w48_384x288_train/checkpoint.pth